Metaform/edc-aas/specification.md

 ### 3.2 AAS types

-This specification defines AAS interface types using the `c-x:aasInterfaceType` property:
+This specification defines AAS interface types using the `cx:aasInterface` property:

 ```
   "dcat:dataset": [